mrunderoad/pizza-parlor/README.md

 Test: "Should return correct pricing on pizza"
 Code: pizza.createPizza();
 Expected Output: Should be whatever pizza options they chose scored up and returned the value.
-Example: